There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 These three factors matter differently to different people.

 However, transfer rate (throughput) is not always affected by high latency or even by moderate packet loss.
-The responsiveness of the Internet in terms of web browsing, access to email, and similar functions, may not be significantly affected by higher latency.
+Internet responsiveness - in terms of web browsing, access to email, and similar functions - may not be significantly affected by higher latency.

 The Internet protocols used for most data transfers (TCP) are designed to automatically adapt to the latency and packet loss present in any given end-to-end network path, and to deliver the best possible transfer rate under current circumstances.
 They are adaptive protocols and benefit from 30 years of performance tuning.